dringakn/CarND-Kidnapped-Vehicle-Project/README.md

 # Overview

-The goal of this project is to localize the car which has lost it's position estimate for a while (Kidnapped robot problem).
-The car has a map of this location, a (noisy) GPS estimate of its initial location, and lots of (noisy) sensor and control data.
-The solution is implemented using a 2D a particle filter algorithm using C++.
-For the implementation the reader may refer ![particle_filter.cpp][Code] within the `src` directory.
+The goal of this project is to localize a car, using a particle filter, which has lost it's position estimate for a while (kidnapped robot problem).
+The car has a map of it's location, a (noisy) GPS estimate of its initial location, and lots of (noisy) sensor and control data.
+The localization is implemented using a 2D a particle filter algorithm using a C++ program.
+For the code implementation the reader may refer ![particle_filter.cpp][Code] within the `src` directory.

 ![Example][video1]

-The particle filter algorithm can be considered as a monte carlo simulation, where a number of guess poses have been first initialized.
-Each guess pose has a associated weight, which depends on the vehicle sensor measurements.
-The higher the probability to acquire the recieved measurement, the higher is the weight.
-All those poses which has less weights are filtered using a resampling step.
+Particle filter algorithm can be considered as a Monte Carlo simulation, where a number of guess poses for the car position and orientation have been used.
+Each guess pose has a associated weight, which depends on the car's observations.
+The higher the observation match with car's guess pose, the higher is the weight of the corresponding particle.
+All those poses which has less weights are finally filtered using a resampling step.
+The map of the car is implemented using data inside `map_data.txt` file.
+It includes the position of landmarks (in meters) on an arbitrary Cartesian coordinate system.

-**The Map**

-`map_data.txt` includes the position of landmarks (in meters) on an arbitrary Cartesian coordinate system.
 Each row has three columns
 1. x position
 2. y position
 3. landmark id

 ## Running the Code
-This project involves the Simulator which can be downloaded [here][(https://github.com/udacity/self-driving-car-sim/releases)]
+This project involves the Simulator which can be downloaded [here][(https://github.com/udacity/self-driving-car-sim/releases)].
+After cloning the project the user can use the follwing commands for compilation and exectuion of the program.

 1. mkdir build
 2. cd build